gunnarg-remitly/opctl/README.md

 ## features

-This is a list of smaller features from this branch that I'd like to attempt to incrementally migrate into the main branch, decoupled from the larger architecutre changes.
+This is a list of smaller features from this branch that I'd like to attempt to incrementally migrate into the main branch, decoupled from the larger architecture changes.

 - Better CLI output (better = more readable, understandable, and transformable)